+Recording devices will not be used to review discussions of complaints at a later date.
+Where there are communication difficulties or disabilities, recording devices may be used for the purposes of reasonable adjustments.
+The school will consult with the LA before using recording devices.

-Recording devices will not be used without the prior consent of all parties.
+The school will not accept, as evidence, any recordings that were obtained covertly and without the informed consent of all parties being recorded.

-- All records are made available for inspection on the school premises by the Executive Headteacher. - The school holds the right to use recording devices, where appropriate, to ensure all parties involved are able to review the discussions at a later date. - Where there are communication difficulties or disabilities, the school may provide recording devices to ensure the complainant is able to access and review the discussions at a later point. - How any decision to allow recordings may affect any third parties called to act as witnesses - The impact and consequences on the individuals involved in the complaint in the event that recordings are lost or leaked - The school will not accept, as evidence, any recordings that were obtained covertly and without the informed consent of all parties being recorded. - Details of any complaint made shall not be shared with the entire governing board.
-The exception to this is when a complaint is made against the whole governing board and they need to be aware of the allegations made against them, to respond to any independent investigation. - Complainants have a right to access copies of these records under the GDPR and the Freedom of Information Act 2000. - The school will hold all records of complaints centrally.
-Correspondence, statements and records relating to individual complaints are kept confidential except where the Secretary of State or a body conducting an inspection requests to access them.
+Details of any complaint made will not be shared with the entire governing board.
+The exception to this is when a complaint is made against the whole governing board and they need to be aware of the allegations made against them, to respond to any independent investigation.
+Complainants have a right to access copies of these records under the UK GDPR and the Freedom of Information Act 2000.

+The school will hold all records of complaints centrally.
+Correspondence, statements and records relating to individual complaints will be kept confidential except where the Secretary of State or a body conducting an inspection requests to access them.

+As data controllers, the schools will ensure in all cases that they comply with their obligations and responsibilities as outlined in the Freedom of Information Act 2000, the Data Protection Act 2018 and the UK GDPR.